 Käsespätzle is a vegetarian's dream come true at Oktoberfest.
 It is the best vegan food at the festival and is offered by every tent except Weinzelt and Augustiner-Festhalle.
 Käsespätzle consists of doughy dumplings mixed with a variety of sharp cheeses and topped with caramelized onions.
 Unlike American Mac and Cheese, which it is compared to, Käsespätzle does not have an orange color.
 This is thanks to the high-quality dairy production in Bavaria.
 It pairs perfectly with both wheat and lager beer and is known to be a great hangover cure.

-Knödels - Bavaria’s own Dumplings
+Knödels - Bavaria’s Own Dumplings

 Another Bavarian cuisine with a dedicated tent, Knödels (dumplings), is a must-have at Oktoberfest.
 They are made with potatoes or stale bread and come in various varieties, such as spinach, apricot, pumpkin, and cheese.
 Bread dumplings are the most common and are served as a complementary dish with pork slabs.
 The Münchener Knödelei tent at Oktoberfest is dedicated to spreading the dumpling culture.
 Knödels are an excellent option for soaking up alcohol and keeping hunger at bay for hours.
 They are usually served with roasted duck and pork knuckle and best enjoyed with wheat beer for the whole Bavarian experience.

-Gebrannte Mandeln - The Perfect Snack
+Gebrannte Mandeln - The Perfect Bavarian Snack

 If you smell a sweet and attractive scent from a distance at Oktoberfest, it has to be the roasted almonds.
 These traditional snacks taste amazing and are incredibly addictive.
 While nuts like peanuts and cashews are also offered, the classic candied almonds are crowd-pleasers.
 They're perfect for snacking on while taking a walk; grab some roasted almonds on your way out and enjoy them on the way back to the hotel.